Overview of American Modern Home Insurance

 - You can add extra coverage to the basic home insurance policy by purchasing an Enhanced Coverage endorsement.

 - American Modern has a solid mobile app that includes the ability to begin a claim report.

-- The company is proactive in understanding issues related to smart homes, or homes featuring automated systems.
+- The company has been proactive in understanding issues related to smart homes and homes featuring automated systems.

-- Because American Modern policies are specialized, the company doesn't offer the basic discounts usually found on home insurance policies.
+- Because American Modern policies are specialized, the company doesn't offer some of the basic discounts usually found on home insurance policies.

 - American Modern doesn't have an online rate calculator.
 Instead, you can call an agent or fill out an information form and submit it online, and an agent will contact you with a quote.